IvanRizkyanto/Tictactoe-java-ivan/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to Tictactoe-cli Minigames by Ivan Rizkyanto.
+This game build in java, using VS Code for writing the code.

 ## Folder Structure